 The City of South Gate is one of 12 cities that make up the Members Agency along with the Burbank-Glendale-Pasadena Airport Authority.
 Although the project is in the planning stages, the current alignment crosses the city of South Gate along with Artesia, Cerritos, Bellflower, Paramount, Downey, South Gate, Cudahy, Bell, Huntington Park, Maywood and Vernon.
-The rail transit project is in the planning stages with advanced conceptual engineering design and environmental clearance scheduled to begin in 2016.
+The rail transit project is in the planning stages.
+Advanced conceptual engineering design and environmental clearance began in 2016.